shreya-maher/WebScrapper_YouTube_Twitter/README.md

 4. Output: 2 CSV files with users information and information of related videos from profiles (Parameters in 2 files: User ID, Profile Views, Profile Subscribers, Name, Location, Created At,URL)

+PLEASE NOTE: The file for Twitter scrapper required you to link your own config file